 What is Data Model Standardization?

-Data Model Standardization (DMS) consists of components that standardize and apply context to data models to help scale solutions without compromising flexibility.
-The first example is Dimension Types: they convey a Vena standard definition of a dimension.
-This Vena standard definition allows Vena to understand your dimension, regardless of what you name it.
-Dimension Types give context to what a dimension is used for while giving you the flexibility to name your dimensions whatever you want.
-Dimension Types allow Vena to understand data models better to build smarter features for you.
+With DMS, any data model can use Dimension Types, a Vena-standard dimension definition.
+This Vena-standard dimension allows Vena to understand any dimension, regardless of what you name it within your environment.
+Dimension Types give context to what a dimension is used for and allow Vena to understand data models better to build smarter features for you.

-How can I add standard components to my existing data model?
+How do I add standard components to my existing data model(s)?

 Assigning Dimension Types to dimensions in your existing data models allows you to apply standardization practices to any model.
 By assigning Dimension Types, you can leverage product features that rely on dimension types such as FX Functions, Vena Insights and more.
 Find out how to tag dimension types in this article.